What is Video Indexer? (preview)

-Video Indexer is a cloud service that enables you to extract the following insights from your videos using artificial intelligence technologies:
+Video Indexer is a cloud application built using Azure Media Analytics, Cognitive Services (such as the Face API, Microsoft Translator, the Computer Vision API, and Custom Speech Service), and Azure Search.
+It enables you to extract the following insights from your videos using artificial intelligence technologies:

 - Face tracking and identification: Face technologies enable detection of faces in a video.
 The detected faces are matched against a celebrity database to evaluate which celebrities are present in the video.
 Customers can also label faces that do not match a celebrity.
 Video Indexer builds a face model based on those labels and can recognize those faces in videos submitted in the future.